 the heavenly metal story

-As my sources expanded I offered a wider range of goods made from other materials and fabrics, including jewelry, apparel, footwear, purses, accessories, and ceramics, and recycled wood art.
+My very first wholesale order was with Kathryn Arnett, a New Orleans artist who had gained fame as a mixed media artist using recycled metal to create her line of sought-after work.
+This order, along with some locally-made hand-crafted jewelry, inspired the name Heavenly Metal.
+As my sources expanded, I offered a wider range of goods made from other materials and fabrics, including jewelry, apparel, footwear, purses, accessories, and ceramics, and recycled wood art.

-and create clever merchandising.
-The store was appreciated for how it looked and felt as much as for the handmade gifts not found elsewhere in Ann Arbor.
+A curator at heart, Heavenly Metal became known for the work I found.
+A designer as well, the store became my outlet to design and create clever merchandising.
+The store was appreciated for how it looked and felt, as much as for the handmade gifts not found elsewhere in Ann Arbor.

-The two businesses — haircutting shop and store — blended in quite well.
+The two businesses — haircutting shop and store — blended in very well.
 Clients loved being able to walk out with a fresh haircut, a new pair of earrings, an entire outfit, or a perfect gift.
 Shoppers loved watching me cut hair.
 It was a win-win!

-Close to three years later, major changes in the retail industry had shifted from brick and mortar to online shopping.
-I felt it was time to close my store and move on to a new chapter.
+In 2016 I moved around the corner into a storefront on 4th Ave.
+It became a larger version of the small E. Ann St. spot, with more inventory and hand-crafted artists' works.
+However, a few years later major changes in the retail industry dramatically shifted from brick and mortar to online shopping.
+After 18 years in the retail business, I felt it was time to close my store and move on to my next chapter.

 what's the story behind the music i play?

-sadly, my shop doggies are gone
+sadly, shop doggies lucy & willi are gone